Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/02 Variables and Basic Types/Notes.md

 # Best Practices
 Generally, it is a good idea to use `constexpr` for variables that you intend to use as constant expressions.

+# Warning
+Remember that `decltype(( variable ))` (note, double parentheses) is always a reference type, but `decltype( variable )` is a reference type only if variable is a reference.

+# Warning
+It is a common mistake among new programmers to forget the semicolon at the end of a class definition.

+# Note
+Whenever a header is updated, the source files that use that header must be recompiled to get the new or changed declarations.

+# Warning
+Preprocessor variable names do not respect C++ scoping rules.

+# Best Practices
+Headers should have guards, even if they aren’t (yet) included by another header.
+Header guards are trivial to write, and by habitually defining them you don’t need to decide whether they are needed.